thirtysix/GTEx-gene-expression-correlation/README.md

  These files should be downloaded on your own and then manually placed in the '01.raw_data/V8/' directory.

-## 2.2 user-defined list of target genes
+## 2.2 User-defined list of target genes
 You will need to manually edit the '02.data/target_genes.txt' file to contain a list of your target genes; one gene per line.